 Training Series FAQThe FAQs on this page are for the overall training program or are universal to all classes.
 Please see the following pages for specific formats: Webinars and 12-week online classes.
 How can I contact you?
 Is there a phone number I can call?The best way to reach someone from the Training Committee is to email us at [email protected].
 Messages sent to that address will reach multiple members of the committee, but please note we are all volunteers with full time jobs, so we won’t respond instantly.
 We do our best to respond within 24 hours (on week days).
 We prefer to conduct all business over email if possible, but if the situation is complex then we can arrange a phone call.
 Please note that we absolutely cannot accept payment over the phone.
 Can you send me a W9?A current W9 is available in the main menu, under About.
 What classes does the IACA Training Series offer?
 Where should I start?The IACA Training Series currently consists of a mix of in-person courses, 12-week online classes, and webinars.
 In-person classes include:

-There are 12-week online classes:
+There are fifteen 12-week online classes:

 All of these classes were developed by crime analysts who have significant experience with the subject matter and training and currently work in the field of crime analysis.
 Each class is a mixture of lecture, hands-on exercises and a final project.
 Webinars are 60-90 minute sessions, lecture style, held online that cover a variety of topics.
 If you're not sure what class you should start with, or if you're interested in either IACA Certification (LEAF or CLEA) and want to know which classes will help you prepare, please see this page.
 How can I find the IACA Training Series class schedule for this year?Refer to the course catalog for a list of all IACA Training Series classes, their dates and locations.
 By clicking in the link for each class, you can read the course description along with information on the location, instructor and course materials.
 You can also find out how many seats are left in each class.
 How can I register for an IACA Training Series course?Students can register for an IACA Training Series class by visiting the Training Series page for the appropriate type (in-person, online, or webinar).
 All registrations are handled online and payments can be made using a credit card, money order, or check.
 You can register on behalf of someone else, as well as up to five people at once.
 Please note however, that if you register a group of people, the additional names will be charged the non-member price, so it's best to have individual members register themselves.
 We do offer a bulk discount if you have more than 10 or more students for your agency/organization.
 Please contact the Training Committee at [email protected] for details and to register a group.
 The size of the discount is dependent on the size of the group.
 About the Continuing Education section in your member profileYou can access the Continuing Education section of your member profile by signing in to the website, then choosing "My Profile" and then "Training Record."
 Once there, you can use the controls on the left to filter and sort based on date or type.
 You can also export a PDF document for your training department/agency based on the applied filters.
 Please note that CEUs are only awarded under the following circumstances: